picture-book-critique-service

 Hope you’ll consider using my picture book manuscript critique and other services.
 I think you will find it to be a positive and affordable experience.
 If you have any questions, or need something you don’t see covered here, feel free to contact me.

 I don’t do these a lot as they aren’t really my area.
-However, as several people have asked me for these after I’ve critiqued their picture books, and I have been glad to them, but I can’t say I have experience writing them.
-I can also highly recommend and refer you to a published middle-grade author and writing teacher if you would prefer.
+However, as several people have asked me for these after I’ve critiqued their picture books, and I have been glad to do them, but I can’t say I have experience writing them.